Linux Digital Signage

 By default Linux does not give execute permissions to files downloaded from the Internet, therefore you need to grant the permission.
 Most file managers enable to do it by right-clicking on the file, going to Properties and finding either a checkbox for making it executable of selecting from drop-down Execute “Anyone”.
 This process varies a little depending which file manager is your Linux distribution using.

-If you prefer the console way, you can also do that with a following command (be sure to set correct file name, this example works only for version 1.12.2):
+If you prefer the console way, you can also do that with a following command:

 chmod +x PlaySignage-*-x86_64.AppImage